hoho0001/mad9022-w19/docs/modules/query.md

 1. how would you write a for loop that counts down from 10 to zero? [for(let i=10; i<=0; i--){}]
 2. Name another kind of for loop. x2 [for...in, for...of]
-3. Name a method that will loop through an Array. x4 [forEach, map, filter, reduce]
+3. Name an Array method that will loop through an Array. x4 [forEach, map, filter, reduce]
 4. Name a loop that is not a for loop or an Array method. x2 [while, do while]

 ## Week 9 - CSS